donmik/buddypress-xprofile-custom-fields-type/readme.txt

 - bxcft_field_actual_file.
 The arguments are: id of field, type of field, name of input, value of field (url of file).

 == Changelog ==

+= 1.5.9.6 =
+* Solving error in registration and edit profile form with Image field.

 = 1.5.9.5 =
 * Removed number field type.
 Thanks @briannaorg. https://github.com/donmik/buddypress-xprofile-custom-fields-type/pull/11